IPAW 2020 Preprint: Efficient Computation of Provenance for Query Result Exploration: Optimizing Provenance Queries with materialization

-In our current POS system, we consider materializing the key for every base table in the original user query as part of the cost-benefit analysis.
+For \begin{bt}RK\end{bt}, we currently consider adding the key for every base table as part of the cost-benefit analysis.
 In other words, the number of different hybrid options we consider is exponential in the number of tables in the original user query.
 For each option, the cost .vs. benefit is estimated and one of the options is selected.
-The POS system will materialize the additional data as specified in the selected option.
-As part of future work, we are studying this space of possible materializations and effective ways of searching this space.
+As part of future work, we are investigating effective ways of searching this space.
+Other factors may be included in our cost model to determine which keys to be added to \begin{bt}RK\end{bt}, including the workload of provenance queries.